10 ways to save $100 more each month

 Late fees can add up quickly, especially if you’re juggling multiple bills.
 According to the Consumer Financial Protection Bureau, U.S. households collectively spend over $14 billion each year on credit card late fees alone.

 By setting up automatic payments, or auto-pay, you can avoid late fees and may even qualify for discounts.
-For instance, some student loan servicers offer a 0.25 percent interest rate reduction when you enroll in autopay.
-Car insurance, internet provider and cell phone company all offer monthly discounts for auto-pay.
+For instance, some student loan services offer a 0.25 percent interest rate reduction when you enroll in autopay.
+Car insurance, internet and cell phone providers may also provide monthly auto-pay discounts.

 To avoid overdrawing your account, monitor your balance regularly or use an account that doesn’t charge overdraft fees.